a-scie/lift/CONTRIBUTING.md

 https://github.com/a-scie/lift/issues) to vet your idea first.
 It can often save overall effort and lead to a better end result.

-Before sending off changes you should run `nox`.
-This formats, lints, typecheck and tests the code.
+Before sending off changes you should run `uv run dev-cmd`.
+This formats, lints, type checks and tests the code.

-To test changes to the `science` binary you can either use `nox -e run -- <args>` or else run \
-`nox -e package` and test the resulting science binaries in `dist/`.
-Four files will be produced
+To test changes to the `science` binary you can either use `uv run dev-cmd run -- <args>` or else run `uv run dev-cmd package` and test the resulting science binaries in `dist/`.
+Four files will be produced there:
-there:
 1. The science "thin" binary: `science-<os>-<arch>(.<ext>)`
 2. The science "thin" binary fingerprint file: `science-<os>-<arch>(.<ext>).sha256`
 3. The science "fat" binary: `science-fat-<os>-<arch>(.<ext>)`
 4. The science "fat" binary fingerprint file: `science-fat-<os>-<arch>(.<ext>).sha256`

+If you've made doc changes you can preview these with any of:
++ Run `uv run dev-cmd run -- doc open`.
-If you've made doc changes you can either run `nox -e doc` and open `docs/build/html/index.html` or else run `nox -e package` and then run the resulting science binary passing `doc open`.
++ Run `uv run dev-cmd doc` and open `docs/build/html/index.html`.
++ Run `uv run dev-cmd package` and then run the resulting science binary passing `doc open`.

 When you're ready to get additional eyes on your changes, submit a [pull request]( https://github.com/a-scie/lift/pulls).